Homebrew/homebrew-command-not-found/README.md

 [![Build Status](https://travis-ci.org/Homebrew/homebrew-command-not-found.svg?branch=master)](https://travis-ci.org/Homebrew/homebrew-command-not-found)

-This project tries to reproduce Ubuntu’s `command-not-found` for Homebrew users on OS X.
+This project reproduces Ubuntu’s `command-not-found` for Homebrew users on OS X.

 On Ubuntu, when you try to use a command that doesn’t exist locally but is available through a package, Bash will suggest you a command to install it.